Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 It always pays to find a Part D plan that offers decent coverage for the specific medications you take.
 But once your prescriptions change, it absolutely pays to see if there’s a plan that might offer you a better deal.

-For example, if you’re paying a relatively high premium for a specific plan that places one of your recurring medications in a relatively low tier, but you then switch to a generic version of that drug that’s cheaper across the board, it pays to see if you can get away with paying a lower premium.
+For example, if you’re paying a relatively high premium for a specific plan that places one of your recurring medications in a relatively low tier, but you then switch to a generic version of that drug that’s cheaper across the board, you may find that your total costs go down if you switch to a cheaper Part D plan.

 Or, if you’ve switched to another medication that’s placed in a higher tier under your current plan, it pays to see if there’s another plan that has it in a lower tier.

-If you’re enrolled in an MAPD plan and considering a plan change during the Medicare Advantage Open Enrollment Period, make sure you take your current prescriptions into consideration.
+If you’re enrolled in an MAPD plan and considering a plan change during the fall enrollment period or the Medicare Advantage Open Enrollment Period (MAOEP), make sure you consider your current prescriptions.
 And you’ll also want to consider Original Medicare plus a stand-alone Part D plan, to see if that might work best for your situation.
-[You have the option to leave your Advantage plan and enroll in Original Medicare plus a Part D plan during the January – March window, but keep in mind that you may not have access to a guaranteed-issue Medigap plan.]
+(You have the option to leave your Advantage plan and enroll in Original Medicare plus a Part D plan during the fall open enrollment period or the MAOEP, but keep in mind that you may not have access to a guaranteed-issue Medigap plan.)

 3. The pharmacies included in your plan’s network aren’t convenient